AlbertineN/yolo/explanation.md

 Run the docker compose up command to build images run them.
 Upon running the command, i realize that my client container exits with no errors before the deployment server starts.

 Step Six
 Added tty: true  >> this comand ensures that my container does not exit but rather keeps running.
-However I come across another error which is brought about  by the start script.
+However I come across another error which is brought about  by the start script. updtaed the start script to  *"start": "react-scripts --openssl-legacy-provider start",* This solved my issue as my development server could now start.